The Prince: Of Those Who Have Obtained a Principality Through Crimes (Chapter 8)

-Conquests by "criminal virtue" are ones in which the new prince secures his power through cruel, immoral deeds, such as the elimination of political rivals.
+Machiavelli focuses this chapter on principalities in which the new prince secured his power through cruel, immoral deeds, such as the murder of political rivals.

 Machiavelli offers two rulers to imitate, Agathocles of Syracuse and Oliverotto Euffreducci.
 After Agathocles became Praetor of Syracuse, he called a meeting of the city's elite.
 At his signal, his soldiers killed all the senators and the wealthiest citizens, completely destroying the old oligarchy.
 He declared himself ruler with no opposition.
 So secure was his power that he could afford to absent himself to go off on military campaigns in Africa.

 Machiavelli then states that the behavior of Agathocles is not simply virtue, as he says, "Yet one cannot call it virtue to kill one's citizens, betray one's friends, to be without faith, without mercy, without religion; these modes can enable one to acquire empire, but not glory. [...]
 Nonetheless, his savage cruelty and inhumanity, together with his infinite crimes, do not permit him to be celebrated among the most excellent men.
 Thus, one cannot attribute to fortune or virtue what he achieved without either."

 Machiavelli then goes to his next example, Oliverotto de Fermo, an Italian condottiero who recently came to power by killing all his enemies, including his uncle Giovanni Fogliani, at a banquet.
-After he laid siege to the governing council and terrified the citizenry, he then set up a government with himself as absolute ruler.
-However, in an ironic twist, Oliverotto was killed the same way his opponents were, as Cesare Borgia had him strangled after he invited Oliverotto and Vitellozzo Vitelli to a friendly setting.
+He invited all of the notable people of Fermo, including his uncle, to a dinner to discuss serious political matters.
+After he led the nobles into a room, his soldiers came from secret places and killed them all.
+After this, he laid siege to the governing council and terrified the magistrates into accepting a government with himself as absolute ruler.
+However, Oliverotto would later himself be killed in the same way his opponents were, as Cesare Borgia had him strangled after he invited Oliverotto and Vitellozzo Vitelli to a friendly setting.

 Machiavelli advises that a prince should carefully calculate all the wicked deeds he needs to do to secure his power, and then execute them all in one stroke.
 In this way, his subjects will slowly forget his cruel deeds and the prince can better align himself with his subjects.
 Princes who fail to do this, who hesitate in their ruthlessness, will have to "keep a knife by his side" and protect himself at all costs, as he can never trust himself amongst his subjects.

 Gilbert (1938) remarks that this chapter is even less traditional than those it follows, not only in its treatment of criminal behavior, but also in the advice to take power from people at a stroke, noting that precisely the opposite had been advised by Aristotle in his Politics (5.11.1315a13).
 On the other hand, Gilbert shows that another piece of advice in this chapter, to give benefits when it will not appear forced, was traditional.